Wednesday, May 21, 2025

 1.1 The metabolic-reduction hypothesis (Reser 2009): core logic

-From an evolutionary standpoint, humans historically experienced significant reductions in caloric returns starting around age 45 to 50, precisely when cognitive demands for novel learning typically diminish and reliance on accumulated expertise increases.
-Reser argued that natural selection favored mechanisms enabling late-life individuals to strategically reduce cortical energy expenditures by selectively pruning metabolically expensive neuronal circuits, especially within high-order association cortices and the hippocampus.
+From an evolutionary standpoint, humans historically experienced significant reductions in caloric returns starting around age 45 to 50, when cognitive demands for novel learning typically diminish because of accumulated expertise.
+I argued that natural selection favored mechanisms enabling late-life individuals to strategically reduce cortical energy expenditure by selectively pruning metabolically expensive neuronal circuits, especially within high-order association cortices and the hippocampus.
 Such an adaptive "low-power mode" would have conserved valuable metabolic resources during prolonged periods of scarcity without severely compromising essential survival skills, sensorimotor functions, or culturally valuable accumulated knowledge.
-This dovetails with other efforts made throughout the body to conserve energy with age and with the trend for brain metabolic rate to reduce after late childhood.
+This dovetails with other efforts made throughout the body to conserve energy with age.
+It is also in line with the fact that brain metabolic rate diminishes linearly after late childhood.

-Reser further noted striking parallels between the molecular and cellular hallmarks of Alzheimer’s—such as selective regional glucose hypometabolism, synapse elimination, insulin resistance, and tau hyperphosphorylation—and those observed in mammalian brains undergoing adaptive metabolic downshifts during conditions such as starvation, torpor, or hibernation.
-Intriguingly, these extreme yet reversible physiological states share molecular mechanisms, suggesting that Alzheimer's pathology might represent a chronic, mis-timed activation of an ancient metabolic conservation strategy.
+I further noted striking parallels between the molecular and cellular hallmarks of Alzheimer’s—such as selective regional glucose hypometabolism, synapse elimination, insulin resistance, amyloid accumulation, and tau hyperphosphorylation—and those observed in mammalian brains undergoing adaptive metabolic downshifts.
+These downshifts include conditions such as starvation, torpor, and hibernation.
+Intriguingly, these extreme yet reversible physiological states share many molecular mechanisms, suggesting that Alzheimer's pathology might represent a chronic activation of an ancient metabolic conservation strategy.
+Before we continue, let us look at the key lines of evidence from the 2009 article.

 Evidence category